skammlade/skammlade.github.io/_posts/2017-02-05-ArchiveGmailToGoogleDrive.markdown

 categories: gmail
 ---

 I needed to backup emails from a university email account but could not use [Google's built in download data feature](https://support.google.com/accounts/answer/3024190?source=gsearch&hl=en) due to administrator restrictions.
-I found a nice work around on [jellybend](https://www.youtube.com/watch?v=otnsCc236oE) but ran into trouble with outdated code so updated the script.
+I found a nice work around [here](https://www.youtube.com/watch?v=otnsCc236oE) but ran into trouble with outdated code so updated the script.